signaldatascience/R-curriculum/src/week4/day2/splines.md

 * Look at the pictures on the [Wikipedia page for MARS](https://en.wikipedia.org/wiki/Multivariate_adaptive_regression_splines) to get some intuition for how MARS works.

-By increasing the *degree* of a MARS model, one can allow for *products* of multiple hinge functions (*e.g.*, $\max(0, x_1 - 10) \max(0, 2 - x_3)$), which can model nonlinearity efficiently.
+By increasing the *degree* of a MARS model, one can allow for *products* of multiple hinge functions (*e.g.*, $\max(0, x_1 - 10) \max(0, 2 - x_3)$), which models interactions between the predictor variables.

-Intuitively, one can think of a degree 1 MARS model with $p$ predictor variables as being a piecewise linear combination of hyperplanes -- with 1 predictor variable pyou're [pasting different lines together](https://upload.wikimedia.org/wikipedia/commons/a/a7/Friedmans_mars_simple_model.png), with 2 predictor variables you're [pasting planes together](https://upload.wikimedia.org/wikipedia/commons/9/9e/Friedmans_mars_ozone_model.png), and so on and so forth.
+Intuitively, one can think of a degree 1 MARS model with $p$ predictor variables as being a piecewise linear combination of hyperplanes -- with 1 predictor variable you're [pasting different lines together](https://upload.wikimedia.org/wikipedia/commons/a/a7/Friedmans_mars_simple_model.png), with 2 predictor variables you're [pasting planes together](https://upload.wikimedia.org/wikipedia/commons/9/9e/Friedmans_mars_ozone_model.png), and so on and so forth.
 Raising the degree then allows for more complicated nonlinear functions to show up.

 MARS is implemented as `earth()` in the `earth` package and can be used with `train()` by setting `method="earth"`.
 It has two hyperparameters to tune, `degree` and `nprune`; the `nprune` parameter is the maximum number of additive terms allowed in the final model (so it controls model complexity).